nickjeffrey/check_snmp_uptime/README.md

 This script will check the uptime and alert on recent reboots

 # Requirements
 You will need to enable SNMP on the monitored device.
 Windows / Linux / Cisco / etc are supported.
+Other devices using same SNMP OID values work as well.

 # Usage
 Add the following section to services.cfg on the nagios server